dotnet/AspNetCore.Docs/aspnetcore/blazor/components/integration.md

 -->

-This article explains Razor component integration scenarios for ASP.NET Core apps, including prerendering of Razor components on the server.
+This article explains Razor component integration scenarios for ASP.NET Core apps.

-Razor components can be integrated into Razor Pages, MVC, and other types of ASP.NET Core apps with prerendering.
-Prerendering can improve [Search Engine Optimization (SEO)](https://developer.mozilla.org/docs/Glossary/SEO) by rendering content for the initial HTTP response that search engines can use to calculate page rank.
+Razor components can be integrated into Razor Pages, MVC, and other types of ASP.NET Core apps.
+Razor components can also be integrated into any web app, including apps not based on ASP.NET Core, as [custom HTML elements](https://learn.microsoft.com/aspnet/core/blazor/components/js-spa-frameworks#blazor-custom-elements).

 Use the guidance in the following sections depending on the project's requirements: